Is UX the most important part of website design?

 What on this page is causing doubts, hesitations and uncertainties?
 What makes the process difficult?
 How can we simplify?
 We can’t reduce friction entirely, we can only minimize it.

-Is the content / offer on this page as clear as possible?
+Is the content/offer on this page as clear as possible?
 How can we make it clearer / simpler?
-Could you implement some form of infographic to help users receive important information quicker, we all know reading streams of text can deterrent interests.
-If so, visit Visme and check out their infographic design guide
+Could you implement some form of an infographic to help users receive important information quicker, we all know reading streams of text can deter interest.
+If so, visit Visme and check out their infographic design guide.

 How can you improve website UX?